jinkim22/ML-Climate-Project-Template-Fall2022/journal.md

 Week 7
 Made basic model for doing linear regression to predict precipitation as temperature / CO2 changes.
 Researched Clausis Clapeyron and started drafting introduction and problem statement.

+Week 8
+Spent a week exploring different research topic such as nuclear fusion for clean energy generation